christian-cell/Docker-and-kubernetes-php-apache-environment/README.md

-To share and run the backend application made in php in docker
+To share and run the this php-apache backend application environment made in docker and kubernetes

 $ git clone this repo
 $ cd ejemplo-lamp-kubernetes